 If the penalty is to be hit from the spot and therefore defended, none of the fouling team may be within 30 yards from the ball and may not enter the field from between the goal posts.
 The player hitting the Penalty 2 from the spot may hit the ball more than once (dribble).
-All players of the team fouled not hitting must be positioned behind the ball.
+All players of the team fouled not hitting must be positioned behind the ball or off the playing field.
 Once the team fouled has hit or hit at the ball, the ball is in play and all rules of Right of Way are in effect.